MicrosoftDocs/visualstudio-docs/docs/data-tools/add-validation-to-an-n-tier-dataset.md

 # Add validation to an n-tier dataset
 Adding validation to a dataset that is separated into an n-tier solution is basically the same as adding validation to a single-file dataset (a dataset in a single project).
 The suggested location for performing validation on data is during the <xref:System.Data.DataTable.ColumnChanging> and/or <xref:System.Data.DataTable.RowChanging> events of a data table.

- The [Creating and Editing Typed Datasets](../data-tools/creating-and-editing-typed-datasets.md) provides the functionality to create partial classes to which you can add user code to column- and row- changing events of the data tables in the dataset.
+ The datasetprovides the functionality to create partial classes to which you can add user code to column- and row- changing events of the data tables in the dataset.
 For more information about adding code to a dataset in an n-tier solution, see [Add code to datasets in n-tier applications](../data-tools/add-code-to-datasets-in-n-tier-applications.md), and [Add code to TableAdapters in n-tier applications](../data-tools/add-code-to-tableadapters-in-n-tier-applications.md).
 For more information about partial classes, see [How to: Split a Class into Partial Classes (Class Designer)](../ide/how-to-split-a-class-into-partial-classes-class-designer.md) or [Partial Classes and Methods](/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods).

 > [!NOTE]
 >  When you separate datasets from TableAdapters (by setting the **DataSet Project** property), existing partial dataset classes in the project won't be moved automatically.
 Existing dataset partial classes must be moved manually to the dataset project.